-Learning to adjust and compensate for a hearing loss can sometimes be confusing and frustrating.
-Although we offer and dispense a wide variety of hearing aids, cochlear implants and assistive devices, we know that even the most advanced technologies available in today's hearing aids cannot always compensate completely for a hearing loss.
-The Living Well with Hearing Loss model is a comprehensive approach to maximizing communication and improving the lives of individuals with hearing loss.
-We offer a variety of programs to meet the needs of individuals living in southwest Arizona, including on-campus groups, community groups, and community talks/lectures.
-These programs provide an excellent opportunity to gain information and to interact with others who are experiencing similar issues.
+Learning to adjust to a hearing loss can sometimes be confusing and frustrating.
+Although we offer and dispense a wide variety of hearing aids, cochlear implants and assistive devices, we know that even the most advanced technologies available in today's hearing aids cannot always support a hearing loss.
+The Living Well with Hearing Loss model is a comprehensive way to maximize communication and improve the lives of individuals with hearing loss.
+We offer a variety of programs to meet the needs of individuals living in southern Arizona, including on-campus groups, community groups, and community talks/lectures.
+These programs provide an excellent opportunity to learn and to interact with others who are experiencing similar difficulties with hearing loss.

 Contact Us